 There are millions of yogurt brands on the market.
 So if you need help choosing the best one for your pup, here are our recommendations:

-- Happy Belly’s Greek non-fat plain yogurt — This amazing product has 17 grams of protein per serving, no added sugar, and zero grams of fat.
+- Amazon’s Happy Belly’s Greek non-fat plain yogurt — This amazing product has 17 grams of protein per serving, no added sugar, and zero grams of fat.
 It’s also high in calcium to ensure your furry baby’s bones are healthy and its teeth — white.

-- Stonyfield organic plain yogurt — This yogurt for dogs is rich in protein, calcium, potassium, and vitamin A. It’s also an organic dog food that will leave your puppy happy and healthy.
+- Stonyfield organic plain yogurt on Amazon — This yogurt for dogs is rich in protein, calcium, potassium, and vitamin A. It’s also an organic dog food that will leave your puppy happy and healthy.